top of page

 How Does Box Breathing Improve Performance?

-The human cells utilizes food and oxygen to create Adenosine Triphosphate (ATP), which is the energy source that is used to fuel cells function.
-With minimal oxygen, there is minimal energy.
+The human cells utilize food and oxygen to create a molecule Adenosine Triphosphate (ATP), which is the energy source that is used to fuel cells function.
+Minimal oxygen equals minimal energy.
 If more energy is required, more oxygen is required.
-Meaning, if you master your breath control, more efficient breaths can lead to more efficient blood flow thus more efficient oxygen flow to the working muscles.
+This means, if you can master efficient breathing, you can increase efficient blood flow and because blood flow carries oxygen from the lungs to the body's tissue, this will result in efficient oxygen flow to the working muscles.
 In other words, you will be able to perform more efficiently at higher intensities for a longer period of time before completely fatiguing your body.

 Getting Started